|Oracle® Database Utilities

 WRITE permission to a directory object only means that the Oracle database will read or write that file on your behalf.
 You are not given direct access to those files outside of the Oracle database unless you have the appropriate operating system privileges.
 Similarly, the Oracle database requires permission from the operating system to read and write files in the directories.

 Data Pump Export and Import use the following order of precedence to determine a file's location:

 If a directory object is specified as part of the file specification, then the location specified by that directory object is used.
 (The directory object must be separated from the filename by a colon.)

 If a directory object is not specified for a file, then the directory object named by the

 DIRECTORY parameter is used.

-If a directory object is not specified as part of the file specification, and if no directory object is named by the
+If a directory object is not specified, and if no directory object was named by the

 DIRECTORY parameter, then the value of the environment variable,